NYC Basketball Hall of Fame

-The New York City Basketball Hall of Fame celebrates over 120 years of basketball history in the city and recognizes and honors the best basketball players, coaches, referees, promoters and contributors in the history of the sport in New York.
+The New York City Basketball Hall of Fame celebrates over 125 years of basketball history in the city and recognizes and honors the best basketball players, coaches, referees, promoters and contributors in the history of the sport in New York.

 Candidates for the hall are nominated for the honor by the public and chosen annually by a select committee consisting of Hall of Famers, media personalities, former players and coaches.

 The governing body of the hall was most recently appointed by their peers in July 2025 for a two-year term.

 History

 The New York City Basketball Hall of Fame's inaugural class was inducted in September 1990.
 The hall's first class included all-time basketball superstars Kareem Abdul-Jabbar, Billy Cunningham, Coach Arnold “Red” Auerbach, Coach Claire Bee, Bob Cousy, William “Pop” Gates, Connie Hawkins, Coach Dick McGuire, Holcombe Rucker, Adolph Schayes and Ms. Zelda Spoelstra.

 The second class included: Dolly King, Fuzzy Levane, Ned Irish, Tiny Archibald, Bobby Wanzer, Bob Douglas and Coaches Red Sarachek, Lenny Wilkins, Nat Holman and Red Holtzman.

 A total of twenty eight classes of inductees were enshrined between 1990 and 2017 by the founders Robert A. "Bob" Williams, Howard "Garf" Garfinkel, Cecil Watkins, Tom Konchalski, Larry "Scout" Pearlstein, Bill Travers, and Howie Evans.
-As of October 2025, the only remaining founder was sports columnist Peter Vecsey (Class of 2001).
+As of March 2026, the only remaining founder was sports columnist Peter Vecsey (Class of 2001).

-The New York City Basketball Hall of Fame Class of 2024 was inducted on September 19 of 2024 before a crowd at the Barclays Center in Brooklyn.
+The New York City Basketball Hall of Fame Class of 2024 was inducted on September 19 of 2024 before a sell-out crowd at the Barclays Center in Brooklyn.

-The New York City Basketball Hall of Fame Class of 2025 will be inducted on February 24, 2026.
+The New York City Basketball Hall of Fame Class of 2025 was inducted in a sold-out gala on February 24, 2026.